 1/4 cup flax seed meal, optional, wheat germ or oat bran will also work well

-1 tablespoon chia seeds, optional
+1 tbsp chia seeds, optional

-1 tablespoon coconut chips, optional
+1 tbsp coconut chips, optional

 Place all of the ingredients, except coconut chips, in a heavy saucepan and cook over medium to high heat, stirring frequently until it boils.
 Reduce heat and simmer for 5-10 minutes, or until milk has been absorbed and the oats have softened.